Chase Claypool Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 - Claypool has averaged 69.8 receiving yards per game over his four career matchups against the Browns, 16.3 more than his over/under in Monday's game.

-- In four matchups versus the Browns, Claypool has had a touchdown catch, including multiple scores in one game.
+- Claypool has caught a touchdown pass versus the Browns twice, and had multiple TDs in one of those games.

-- This week Claypool will face the NFL's eighth-ranked pass defense (230.2 yards allowed per game).
+- The Browns have the NFL's eighth-ranked pass defense this season, yielding 230.2 yards per game through the air.

-- The Browns have surrendered 27 touchdowns through the air (1.8 per game).
-They are 26th in the league in that category.
+- The Browns have allowed 27 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.

 Recent Performances